 God of War and The Last of Us 2 are possible candidates for the PC ports of the previous games.
 At the beginning of this year Naughty Dog was looking for a programmer with experience in directX12, Vulkan and Nvidia GPU.
 Cory Barlog, who is in charge of God of War, also noted last year that he'd love to see a PC version.

-The Last of Us 2: Loved by some, hated by some - sometimes even about what is understandable.
-Working with its content has been "reason enough" for open hostility for some players.
+The Last of Us 2: Loved by some, hated by some - sometimes even beyond what's understandable.
+Working with its content was "reason enough" for open hostility for some players.